Words of Cheer Index

 Words of Cheer was distributed not only to individual subscribers but also in bulk to Sunday Schools for distribution to children who attended.
 The paper contained stories, articles, poems, puzzles, and children’s letters.
 Most children who wrote letters were between about six years to early teen years.
 Besides sending greetings to other readers, children gave simple information about themselves, their family, their school, their church, and, sometimes, their local community.
 Letter writers would tell their age and birth date and would invite others who had the same or a near birth date to write to them.
 Many friendships were thus launched.
 Editors of the periodical often gave short, friendly responses to each letter and also encouraged correspondence between individual children.

 Besides Words of Cheer, other Mennonite-published periodicals for younger readers included Beams of Light and Youth’s Christian Companion.
 However, these latter periodicals did not include correspondence from readers.

 The purpose of this index is to include each letter published in Words of Cheer.
 It appears in spreadsheet format with columns for name of letter writer, town or city, state or province, date of birth or year of age, name of Sunday School attended, name of Sunday School teacher, and date of issue in which each letter appears.
 This indexing project began in November 2008.
-The present index includes the years 1921 (the year of the Historical Society's earliest bound copy) to 1943.
+The present index includes more than 29,000 letters written between 1921 (the year of the Historical Society’s earliest bound copy) and 1966.
 Work continues on issues of succeeding years.
 Prior loose issues will eventually also be indexed.